 But if we’re going to look at which Spanish wines rank the highest, we thought we’d take a well-known Spanish ranking system as our guide: the Guía Peñín.
 Peñín have been judging the world of Spanish wine for nigh on 30 years now and every year they produce an extensive guide covering most, but not all, of the Spanish wines that are out there.

-The Peñín scoring system rates wines out of 100, and as of their 2021 results, only 12 Spanish wines have been given the highest score of 99 points.
+The Peñín scoring system rates wines out of 100, and as of 2024 there are 7 wines that have been given a maximum score of 100/100.
 And here they are:

-It's interesting to note the number of white wines on the list; welcome proof that Spain has a lot more to offer than just big, bold reds.
-And the presence of two Amontillados shows that Spain’s fortified wines are deservedly being taken seriously.
+It’s interesting to note the presence of two sherries on the list – the Amontillado and the Pedro Ximénez.
+It’s a sign that Spain’s fortified wines are deservedly being taken seriously.
 They are exceptional wines in their own right, which have spent many years ageing gracefully in the cellar and yet cost a lot less than some of their more “glamorous” and better-known competitors.

 Which is the most expensive Spanish wine?